adap/flower/examples/android/README.md

 - We use a strategy called FedAvgAndroid for this example.
 - The strategy is vanilla FedAvg with a custom serialization and deserialization to handle the Bytebuffers sent from Android clients to Python server.

-This background thread is established via WorkManager library of Android, thus it will run comfortably on Android Versions from 8 to 13.
+The background thread is established via the `WorkManager` library of Android, thus, it will run comfortably on Android Versions from 8 to 13.

 ## Project Setup